 The following general guidance is based on the particular skill sets that have been identified for specific practice areas.
-It is possible that the job of any individual manager may involve tasks that cross the range of skill sets.
+It is possible that the job of any individual manager may involve tasks that cross the range of skill sets identified within the NOS for SVQ Social Services and Healthcare SCQF Level 9.

-A manager of housing support services will likely:
+A manager of care at home services will likely:

-be registered with the Care Inspectorate Social Care and Social Work Improvement (SCSWIS) as manager of the service and in this capacity is likely to:
+- be registered as a Social Care and Social Work Improvement Scotland (SCSWIS) as manager of the service and in this capacity is likely to: - hold overall responsibility for writing and reviewing the work setting policies and procedures

-- hold overall responsibility for writing and reviewing the work setting policies and procedures - be responsible for implementing staff development and performance development review systems - be the first point of contact for complaint handling - hold responsibility for the budget for the service and oversee the ordering and purchasing of resources for the service - have overall responsibility for completing the quality assurance processes for the service, for example, Care Inspectorate (SCSWIS) annual returns - manage the multi-agency working arrangements - have overall responsibility for health and safety within the service.
+- be responsible for implementing staff development and performance development review systems - be the first point of contact for complaint handling - hold responsibility for the budget for the service and oversee the ordering and purchasing of resources for the service - have overall responsibility for completing the quality assurance processes for the service, for example, Care Inspectorate (SCSWIS) annual returns - o manage the multi-agency working arrangements - o have overall responsibility for health and safety within the service.